 - First, when the mitochondria in a cell stop functioning optimally, they need to be destroyed so that new mitochondria can be formed.
 Also, mitochondria that aren’t functioning optimally are more likely to create reactive oxygen species (ROS) which can cause cellular damage.

 - Second, a decrease in or problem with autophagy is associated with neurogenerative diseases such as Parkinson’s and Alzheimer’s.[ref]
 The proteins that cause these neurodegenerative diseases can be cleared in part through autophagy.

 - Additionally, autophagy plays a role in clearing intracellular (inside the cell) pathogens.
-This comes into play with inflammatory bowel diseases where genetic problems with autophagy are linked to increased risk of IBD.
+This comes into play with inflammatory bowel diseases where genetic problems with autophagy have links to increased risk of IBD.

-- Finally, autophagy also plays a role in hair loss[ref] and aging effects on the skin.[ref]
+- Finally, autophagy also plays a role in hair loss[ref] and the aging effects on the skin.[ref]
 Age spots and lighter patches are likely due to autophagy not happening efficiently enough in skin cells.

 Like most cellular processes, there is an optimal window of activity.
 Too little autophagy leaves a ‘dirty house’ and too much can lead to cell death.